We are the managing agent for the Centre for Disaster Protection, which works to change how the world prepares and pays for disasters.

 Identifying, planning for and financing disasters before they strike saves lives, reduces suffering and protects livelihoods and economies, especially for the poorest and most vulnerable communities.
 The Centre brings together countries and the international system of development, humanitarian and private sectors to find solutions and campaign for change.

 In 2017, the UK Prime Minister announced the creation of the Centre for Disaster Protection.
 This was in response to the global recognition that climate change, population growth, urbanisation and conflict are making disasters more frequent, more deadly, and more expensive.
-The protracted and overlapping nature of contemporary crises means that finding better ways to plan and respond must remain high on the global agenda.
-The Centre has been established to help with these problems by supporting countries and international organisations to transition from reaction at the time of the disaster, to readiness beforehand.
-We focus on disaster risk financing (DRF) to help ensure that money and plans are in place before a disaster strikes, so that the most vulnerable people are better protected.
+The impact of covid-19 means the protracted and overlapping nature of contemporary crises has never been more apparent, and finding better ways to plan and respond must remain high on the global agenda.

 In September 2019, the Centre set its five-year strategy, with the following goals for 2024:

-2. Our effective technical assistance and capacity building will have supported high risk, vulnerable countries to make better risk management decisions.
+- Effective technical assistance and capacity building that will have supported high risk, vulnerable countries to make better risk management decisions.

-4. Through advocacy and influencing, we will have improved the quality and quantity of risk financing through the multilateral system.
+- Through advocacy and influencing, it will have improved the quality and quantity of risk financing through the multilateral system.

 We are the managing agent for the Centre.
 We provide the Director of Operations, a team for project and office management and administrative support, a monitoring, evaluation and learning team, gender equality and social inclusion thematic lead, and communications and production team.
 We maintain a pool of internal and external consultants that provide thematic expertise in the Centre’s work.